Hydration is often overlooked, yet it plays a vital role in our overall health and well-being at every stage of life.

 - Listen to Your Body: Pay attention to your body’s signals.
 If you feel thirsty, drink water.

-- Make Hydration a Habit: Incorporate hydration into your daily routine, just like brushing your teeth or taking your medications.
+- Make Hydration in later life a Habit: Incorporate hydration into your daily routine, just like brushing your teeth or taking your medications.

-- Consult a Healthcare Professional: If you are concerned about your hydration status or experience any persistent symptoms of dehydration, consult with your doctor or a registered dietitian.
+- Consult a Healthcare Professional: If you are concerned about your hydration in later life status or experience any persistent symptoms of dehydration, consult with your doctor or a registered dietitian.

 By following these tips and making conscious efforts to stay hydrated, you can support overall health, improve cognitive function, and enhance your quality of life as you age.